 Through the USDA Forest Service's VFA program, the Bureau is enabled to issue grants and materials to towns with less than 10,000 population.
 This program provides technical, financial and other assistance to fire departments for forest fire related purposes.
 Small towns have been the recipients of training, Class A foam, personal protective gear, forestry tools, and other fire suppression equipment.

 In a collaborative effort between the U.S. Forest Service and Massachusetts DCR Bureau of Forest Fire Control and Forestry, we once again offer an opportunity for rural fire departments to apply competitive funding through the Volunteer Fire Assistance Grant (VFA).
 The DCR strives to distribute these limited funds fairly and equitably throughout the eligible Call/Volunteer fire service in Massachusetts.
-Please follow these guidelines to ensure your application is processed correctly, completely and in a timely manner.

 Requirements for Fire Department VFA eligibility per Federal Guidelines:

 - a population of less than 10,000

 - be 80% or more call or volunteer

 - be recognized as a fire department by the state

 - be NIMS (National Incident Management System compliant [Incident Command, Multi-Agency Coordination and Public Information Systems]

 *All applicants must be registered as vendors in COMMBUYS to apply.
 To find out if you are registered you can email OSD Help Desk at OSDHELPDESK@MASS.GOV or call them during normal business hours (8am - 5pm ET Monday – Friday) at 1-888-627-8283.